 Today, many school principals are looking at upskilling their staff and are faced with the question:

 What training experience is the best approach for our workplace?
-Online or face-to-face – which one to choose?
+Online learning vs face to face learning– which one to choose?

 While there are many benefits for both professional development approaches, the truth is that face-to-face works best for individuals who thrive in social interaction.
 However, for school principals wanting to involve the whole school this may cause problems as there are many different learning styles that their staff may have.